rbtote/AGRO/README.md

 * Error handling
 * Create classes for quads that use less than 4 parameters in code generation for cleanup
 * Implement special math operators
+* Add function call to the assign
+* Create more test files